tasmota/docs/docs/Displays.md

 On monochrome graphic displays things are drawn into a local frame buffer and sent to the display either via the `d` command or automatically at the end of the command.

+Co-ordinates are mapped from 0,0 (x,y) at the top left of the frame buffer, where x is the horizontal axis incrementing right and y is the vertical axes incrementing down. how the frame buffer is displayed on screen can be adjusted on some displays using the `DisplayRotate` command.

 ### Positioning

 `lp` = sets a character line to print at (on LCD display `p` = {0&hellip;}, on TFT display `p` = {1&hellip;})